twilkes149/workspace/readme.md

   -s | --start <workspace>
     opens all programs within a workspace

+  -f | --file <file name>
+    the file to save workspace too

 ## Part 2
 In part two the user will be able to see a list of installed programs and select which ones they want to add to a workspace.
 This will automatically add the path.